eskevv/first-light/README.md

 have to cast it back to the type you are looking for.
 It offers similar methods for finding any object or layer by name, class or type.

 **Animated Tiles**
-> FirstLight does all the tile animationsfor you but can also provide the frame data if you wish to do all the updating.
+> FirstLight does all the tile animations for you but can also provide the frame data if you wish to do all the updating.
 > In the update loop you can call the map instance's ``Update`` that takes in how many seconds have passed(delta):
 ```cs
 // this will update your game tiles and layer scrolling if it has any parallax effects